amitrajaraman/notes/hs-301/hs-301-postmid.md

 The _trigunas_ of prakrti are _sattva_ (pleasure), _rajas_ (pain), and _tamas_ (indifference).
 Sattva is the manifestation of objects in consciousness.
 For example, luminosity of light, happiness, and bliss.
 Rajas is the principle of motion.
 For example, pain, restlessness, and activity.
 Tamas is the principle of inertia.
 The gunas are substantive constituents of prakrti (unconscious), which are subservient to purusa (conscious).
 Prakrti and purusa are intertwined.
 The trigunas are inseparable from prakrti.
 They conflict and cooperate with each other.
 For example, oil, wick, and flame cooperate to produce light.
 These gunas are everchanging and do not remain static.
 Change is homogenous (_swarupa parinama_) and heterogenous (_virupa parinama_).
+Evolution is cyclic creation (not linear like Darwinian evolution).
+It is teleological and not mechanical.

 Purusa is pure consciousness.
 It is not the body, the senses, the brain, the mind (_manas_), the ego (_ahamkara_), or the intellect (_buddhi_).
-The antakarna looks consciousness due to the reflection of the purusa.
+The antakarna looks like consciousness due to the reflection of the purusa.
 Purusa is not a substance that possesses consciousness, it is pure consciousness.
 It is pure transcendental consciousness and the knower/foundation of knowledge.
 It is not an object of knowledge, but a silent neutral seer.
 The arguments for the existence of purusa are:
 * _Sanghataparthavat_: The prakrti evolves to serve the purusa's end (the proof is teleological).
 * _Trgunadiviparyat_: The trigunas imply the existence of a higher _nitaigunya_ which is beyond the gunas.